denten-books/plain-text/30-format.md

 evolutionally stages to keep pace with the medium's rapid development.

-The above examples confront us with aspects of instrumental formatting: copying, analysis, or preservation.
-In that sense, the lay reader engages with a task similar to that of a textual critic.
-In reading the book out loud or making a photocopy, readers make value judgements that distinguish those physical aspects of the book crucial to interpolation from those that are not.
+The above examples confront us with aspects of instrumental formatting: copying, analysis, and preservation.
+The lay digital reader is forced to become textually aware: to ask, after Shillingsburg, why this version of the text and how?
+What does it mean now to reproduce this text?
+Which physical aspects of this edition are crucial to interpretation and which are not?
+Are these marks mere artifacts of layout?
+Were they introduced to advertise a product?
+Are they a part of authorial intent?
+Are they a part of form or content, work or object?

-Reading for format explicitly, would similarly involve the deconstruction, both literal and figurative, of the *textual laminate*.
-Whatever interpretive activity readers hope to enact at the surface level of content is grounded in its deep material affordances.
+The answer to such question---in reading for format explicitly---involves the deconstruction, both literal and figurative, of the *textual laminate*.
+Whatever interpretive activity readers hope to enact at a book's surface is grounded in its deep material affordances.
 The conflicted properties of electronic text entail the added burden of materialist poetics.
 Reading digitally, one cannot take the stability of print for granted.
 A number of agents intercede in the transformation between form and content, the inscription as information on a disk and its representation, as pixels on screen.
-These intercessions may be benign, as when the electronic book adjusts the layout of a text to fit a smaller screen; or it may be totalizing as when a book platform is designed to censor or surveil its readers for commercial or political purposes.
-Reading for format reveals the structure of the transformation between media: the liquid crystal, the floating gate, and the entorhinal grid.
-Formats govern and control in the sense of shaping the encounter between otherwise incommensurate media, hardware and wetware---storage, screen, and brain.
+These intercessions may be benign, as when the electronic book adjusts layout to fit a smaller screen.
+Conversely, they may involve complex social mechanisms of censorship and surveillance, enacted for commercial or political purposes.

-## Transformation
+## Composite Media

-Reading for format involves the reconstruction of rules that govern the transformation of text.
-It delaminates media composites into layers of content, spatial arrangement, and machine instruction.
+Reading for format involves the de-lamination of media composites.
+It concerns the grammar of transformation between disparate conduits.
+Formats govern and control in the sense of shaping the encounter between otherwise incommensurate media, hardware and wetware---storage, screen, and brain.[^ln3-galloway]

-Format further necessitates the notion of document depth, distinct from the metaphorical uses of the word in the discussion on surface reading, where it refers to concealed structures of meaning, literary formulae, signification, or ideology [See @best_surface_2009].
+Format necessitates a notion of document depth, distinct from the metaphorical uses of the word in the discussion on surface reading, where it refers to concealed structures of meaning, literary formulae, signification, or ideology [See @best_surface_2009].
 In another, more literal sense, depth refers to the formation of literary laminates that hold the inscription in suspense between layers of glass, plastic, liquid crystal, aluminum, iridium, and oxide.

-The following few case studies from the history of the Document Object Model (DOM) show us how the above theoretical principles were instantiated in practice.
+The following few case studies from the history of the Document Object Model (DOM) illustrate formatting theory in practice.

 EDIT was one of the first text editors, designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968.
 I look to its blueprints to